puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 * The **title** of the resource, or a comma-separated list of titles
 * A closing square bracket

-Unlike variables, resource references are not parse-order dependent, and can be used before the resource itself is declared.
+Unlike variables, resource references are not evaluation-order dependent, and can be used before the resource itself is declared.

 ### Multi-Resource References

-Resource references with an **array of titles** or **comma-separated list of titles** refer to multiple resources of the same type:
+Resource references with an **array of titles** or **comma-separated list of titles** refer to multiple resources of the same type.
+They evaluate to an array of single title resource references.

 {% highlight ruby %}
     # A multi-resource reference: